bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 - `invalidTags` (tags that do not pass validation)
 - `duplicateTags` (tags that would be a duplicate of existing or validTags).

-The event will be emiited only when the new tag input changes (characters are entered that would be considered part of a tag), or when the user attempts to add a tag (i.e. via <kbd>ENTER</kbd>, clicking the **Add** button, or entering a separator).
+The event will be emitted only when the new tag input changes (characters are entered that would be considered part of a tag), or when the user attempts to add a tag (i.e. via <kbd>ENTER</kbd>, clicking the **Add** button, or entering a separator).
 The three arrays will be empty when the user clears the new tag input element (or contains just spaces).

 If you are providing your own feedback for duplicate and invalid tags (via the use of the `new-tags` event) outside of the `<b-form-tags>` component, you can disable the built in duplicate and invalid messages by setting the props `duplicate-tag-text` and `invalid-tag-text` (respectively) to either an empty string (`''`) or `null`.

 ```html
 <template>